Some remarks on proper actions, proper metric spaces, and buildings: Buildings

 \section{Buildings}

-We recall the definition of a building as a chamber graph.
+We recall the definition of a building as a chamber graph, as in Tits' \emph{Local approach} \cite{TitsLocal}.
 The books \cite{AB,Br,Da,Ro,Weiss1,Weiss2} are excellent references.
 Let $I$ be a finite set and let $(m_{i,j})_{i,j\in I}$ be a symmetric matrix with entries in $\{1,2,3,4,5,\ldots,\infty\}$, with $m_{i,i}=1$ for all $i$ and $m_{i,j}\geq2$ for all $i\neq j$.
 The associated \emph{Coxeter system} $(W,I)$ consists of the \emph{Coxeter group} $W$, with the presentation

 and its generating set $I$.
-It follows that the product $ij$ has order $m_{i,j}$ in $W$ \cite[Lem.~2.1]{Ro}.
+It follows that the product $ij$ has order $m_{i,j}$ in $W$, cp.~\cite[Lem.~2.1]{Ro}.
 The \emph{length function} of $W$ with respect to the generating set $I$ is denoted by $\ell$.
 A presentation of a group element $w=i_1\cdots i_m$ in terms of generators $i_1,\ldots,i_m\in I$ is called \emph{reduced} or \emph{minimal} if $\ell(w)=m$.

 \begin{Def} Let $(W,I)$ be a Coxeter system.
 A \emph{building} $\cB=(C,EC,t,\delta)$ of type $(W,I)$ consists of a simplicial graph $(C,EC)$ with vertex set $C$, edge set $EC$, and two maps